ZENTCH-Q/Deep-Canvas/README.md

 Fast, offline **infinite canvas** for sketching, whiteboarding, and motion-style doodles.
 Privacy-first desktop app — no accounts, no cloud, everything saved locally.

+I accept any new ideas That can make Deep Canvas Better and Will Try my best to Fulfill any idea that you given :)

 https://github.com/ZENTCH-Q/Deep-Canvas.git

 Animation Showcase: